albbaous/GWAS_phenotype/README.md

 **Explanation of the Parameters:**

-- `data`: Your dataset with missing values.

-- `method`: The imputation method used (in this case, pmm stands for predictive mean matching).
+- `method`: The imputation method used (in this case, pmm stands for predictive mean matching and can alternatively use rf which is random forest).

 - `m`: The number of imputed datasets (typically 5 or more).